victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiLockPost**
 > FileResponse pdfWebapiLockPost(files, passw)

+Lock document.

 Locks a document with the provided password and optional files.

-This endpoint is used to lock a resource with an optional password and associated files.
-If the lock is started, the response will contain a success status and processing id.
-If the lock fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java